The shakuhachi music of the komuso monks

 - Kinko ryu (Itchigetsu-ji and Reiho-ji) – founded by Kinko Kurosawa I (1710 – 1771), Edo city (Tokyo) Kanto region.
 Kinko ryu has evolved far past how it was played in the Edo period.

 - Kyushu kei (Itchoken) – honkyoku from the southern island of Kyushu.
-Unfortunately it is very hard to tell how this style was played before Taizan’s Myoan style took over the region.
+Unfortunately it is very hard to tell how this style was played before Taizan’s school took over the region.

 Post Edo period honkyoku styles created by individual masters